 Brexit deal ‘more likely than not,’ over coming weeks, says Varadkar

-British and Irish leaders meet for Brexit-dominated summit on Isle of Man
+British and Irish leaders meet for Brexit-dominated Council summit on Isle of Man

 Taoiseach Leo Varadkar and First Minister of Scotland Nicola Sturgeon at the British Irish Council’s 31st summit meeting.
 Photograph: Peter Byrne/PA Wire